Internet Trends for the Green Era

 10. Website Facelift

 If you’ve already spent the money to build a website, it may be time for a facelift.
 Rather than starting over completely, try designing some new fresh, landing-pages.
-Most website visitors come in through the back door and through blog posts.
+Most website visitors come in through the back door and through blog posts and landing pages.
 Be sure that your site is easy to read – not only for people browsing the web through their computers but accessing your site through their iPhones and Blackberries, too.

 In this economy, it is more important than ever to avoid becoming a “me, too” brand.
 Low prices and quality service are no longer enough.
 Whether it’s a YouTube video, an iPad app or a free event, offer something to make customers take notice.
-By re-vamping your company website, you can better communicate to your target audience and show them what separates you from the herd.
+Redesign your company website.
+With a better website, you can better communicate to your target audience and show them what separates you from the herd.

 What to do?